ngspipes/main/docs/ToolsRepository.md

                  AFTER tour bus or allow the system to infer it (default no removal)" },
 ```
-**Example 3.7:**
+**Example 3.8: Some velvetg arguments descriptions.**

-And, since the output directory produces output files the produced output is `directory_dependent` as we can see in section "Output descriptions" within this section, the JSON object for defining the outputs of `velvetg` command starts with
+And, since the output directory produces output files, the produced output is `directory_dependent` as we can see in section "Output descriptions" within this section, the JSON object for defining the outputs of `velvetg` command starts with the descriptions depicted in Example 3.9.

 ```
 "outputs" : [